lgatto/lgatto.github.io/_drafts/2022-10-15-ungrading.md

    this a loss (for them, personally) compared to the opportunities offered by the change.

-2. The first post-test polls of the year indicated that the majority of students understand the material but needed more work to fully master it.
-A small (but increasing from the first and second polls) fraction of students didn't understand the material and conceded they needed more help.
+2. The first post-test polls of the year indicate that the majority of students understand the material but needed more work to fully master it (from 55 to 85%).
+Smaller fractions of students don't understand the material and conceded they need more help (8 to 14%) or fully master it (from 0 to 17%).
+The proportions are variable, depending on the chapter, but the group understanding the material is always the largest, by a comfortable margin.

 3. We set up office hours during the week and just before the lectures, making sure that these didn't conflict with the student